MelissaAstbury/SEMPopulationInformation/use-case-country-reports.md

 ## SUB-VARIATIONS

-The category of *Country reports* contains 6 reports that can be required from the organization:
+There are six different country reports that can be required from the organization:

     1. All the countries in the world organised by largest population to smallest.
     2. All the countries in a continent organised by largest population to smallest.